Back to Culture & design

 Sustainable visit for those who don’t live in Eindhoven

 There are many ways to make your visit to Dutch Design Week a little greener.
 But perhaps our biggest tip: stick around while you’re here!
 This way, you not only make your DDW trip more profitable (because more days = more time to indulge in design), but you can also get to know Eindhoven a little better.
-Check our ten tips for a sustainable city trip here.
-You'll need them ;)
+Like to plan your trip with us?
+We'd love to share our ten tips for a sustainable city trip here.
+We also know a thing or two on spending the night in Eindhoven.
+Looking for a design hotel, anyone?

 The greenest side of Eindhoven